 - Certified applicants must have completed the Basic Recruit Training Course for Correctional Officers and possess a current employment certificate of compliance for Correctional Officer issued by the Criminal Justice Standards and Training Commission.

 To be considered for employment, interested individuals are encouraged to submit a WCSO employment application, which can be located at http://waltonso.org/employment-information/; only electronic applications will be accepted.
 Applicants must completely fill out the entire application, including employment history with accurate contact information for every employer and an explanation of gaps in employment.
 Applicants are responsible for ensuring all required documents, as listed on the employment application, are received by WCSO HR.

 Applicants must list a valid telephone number and email address on their application and routinely monitor that email address.
 Applicants are responsible for contacting WCSO-HR to update any contact information.
 Failure to respond to future emailed requests for additional information, and/or to submit a complete application and required documents as indicated above may result in disqualification.

 Applicants selected to compete in the process will be required to successfully complete the following:

 - Physical Abilities Test (PAT)

 - Polygraph Examination

-Applicants may contact the Walton County Sheriff’s Office Human Resources by calling 850-892-8186 for assistance or additional information.
+Applicants may contact the Walton County Sheriff’s Office Human Resources division by calling 850-892-8186 for assistance or additional information.

-The Walton County Sheriff’s Department is an Equal Opportunity Employer/Drug Free Workplace.
+The Walton County Sheriff’s Office is an Equal Opportunity Employer/Drug Free Workplace.
 If you need an accommodation because of a disability in order to participate in the application/selection process, please notify the Hiring Authority or Human Resources in advance.
 Preference shall be given to certain veterans and spouses of veterans as provided by Chapter 295, Florida Statutes.
 Applicants claiming preference must submit a Form DD-214.